hexagonchess/hexchess-board/README.md

 3. Can be standalone without a server! `hexchess-board` ships with a complete game engine that can detect illegal moves, checkmate, stalemate, and more!
 You can play with two players on the same laptop without any other dependencies, should you choose.

-4. Minimal dependencies - the web component has a single dependency that, when shipped in production mode, can mostly be tree shaken away.
-We use [Lit](https://lit.dev) for developer convenience when creating the web component, but the footprint is extremely small.
+4. Zero dependencies - built entirely using web standards, this board requires absolutely no external dependencies, so the footprint stays extremely small.

 Read the full documentation on [the website](https://mganjoo.github.io/gchessboard/).